 12. Thomas Alva Edison

 Inventor Thomas Edison was one of many people who used legal cocaine-infused patent medicines during the late 1800s.
-He credited Vin Mariani with helping him work long hours.
+He credited Vin Mariani, a drink that is basically wine with cocaine in it, with helping him work long hours.
+Along with the long hours of working, he supposedly he only slept four hours a night all due to the Vin Mariani.

 13. Robert Louis Stevenson